The Savage Detectives

+The Savage Detectives has been translated into several languages, and won the Herralde prize in 1998 and the Rómulo Gallegos prize in 1999.
+The novel has received a great deal of praise, both from writers and specialized critics.

 Plot summary

 The novel is narrated in first person by several narrators and divided into three parts.
 The first section, "Mexicans Lost in Mexico", set in late 1975, is told by 17-year-old aspiring poet, Juan García Madero.
 It centers on his admittance to a roving gang of poets who refer to themselves as the Visceral Realists.
 He drops out of university and travels around Mexico City, becoming increasingly involved with the adherents of Visceral Realism, although he remains uncertain about Visceral Realism.

 The book's second section, "The Savage Detectives," comprises nearly two-thirds of the novel's total length.
 The section is a polyphonic narrative which features more than forty narrators and spans twenty years, from 1976 to 1996.
 It consists of interviews with a variety of characters from locations around North America, Europe, the Middle East and Africa, all of whom have come into contact with the founding leaders of the Visceral Realists, Ulises Lima and Arturo Belano.
 Each narrator has his or her own opinion of the two, although the consensus is that they are drifters and literary elitists whose behavior often leaves a bitter taste in the mouths of those they meet.
 We learn that the two spent some years in Europe, frequenting bars and camp sites, and generally living a bohemian lifestyle.
 Lima, the more introverted of the two, serves a short sentence in an Israeli prison, while Belano challenges a literary critic to an absurd sword fight on a Spanish beach.

-The third section of the book, "The Deserts of Sonora", is again narrated by Juan García Madero, and chronologically takes place straight after the first section, now in the Sonora Desert in January 1976, with Lima, Belano and a prostitute named Lupe.
+The third section of the book, "The Deserts of Sonora", is again narrated by Juan García Madero, and chronologically takes place straight after the first section, now in the Sonora Desert in January 1976, with Lima, Belano and a sex worker named Lupe.
 The section involves the "Savage Detectives" closing in on Cesárea Tinajero, an elusive poet who is the founder of Visceral Realism, while they are chased by a pimp named Alberto and a corrupt Mexican police officer.